 Get your chopsticks ready!
-National Chop Suey Day is recognized each year on August 29.
+National Chop Suey Day recognizes this American Chinese culinary cuisine each year on August 29.

-Chop suey, which means “assorted pieces,” is a dish in American Chinese cuisine consisting of meat (chicken, fish, beef, prawns or pork) and eggs that are cooked quickly with vegetables (usually bean sprouts, cabbage and celery) and bound in a starch-thickened sauce.
-Rice typically accompanies this delicious dish.
+Chop suey, which means assorted pieces, is a dish in American Chinese cuisine.
+The main ingredients include meat (chicken, fish, beef, prawns or pork) and eggs.
+As the meat cooks over high heat, add vegetables (usually bean sprouts, cabbage, and celery).
+The dish is bound in a starch-thickened sauce.
+Typically, rice accompanies the flavorful dish, too.

-It is believed, by some, that chop suey was invented in America by Chinese Americans.
+Some believe chop suey was invented in America by Chinese Americans.
 However, anthropologist E.N.
-Anderson concludes that it is based on tsap seui (miscellaneous leftovers) which is common in Taishan, a district of Guangdong Province.
-Taishan is the home of many early Chinese immigrants to the United States.
+Anderson finds another conclusion.
+According to Anderson, the word tsap seui means miscellaneous leftovers and hails from Taishan, a district of Guangdong Province.
+Many early Chinese immigrants traveled from their home in Taishan to the United States.

-Another account claims that chop suey was invented by Chinese American cooks that were working on the transcontinental railroad in the 19th century.
+Another account claims Chinese American cooks who were working on the transcontinental railroad invented chop suey in the 19th century.

 A prime example of culinary mythology. ~ Alan Davidson on the origin of chop suey.